wp-plugins/codepeople-post-map/readme.txt

 01. Maps in action
 02. Styling the maps
-03. Map with Panoramio layer
-04. Map with user's location
+03. Map with user's location
-05. Map with shape
+04. Map with shape
-06. Global maps settings
+05. Global maps settings
-07. Point insertion's form
+06. Point insertion's form
-08. Inserting map on sidebars
+07. Inserting map on sidebars
-09. Generates points, from the geolocation information stored on image's metadata
+08. Generates points, from the geolocation information stored on image's metadata
-10. Contact Form Builder (only available in the Developer version of the plugin)
+09. Contact Form Builder (only available in the Developer version of the plugin)
-11. Associate the contact form with the point, and define an email address between the point's data (only available in the Developer version of the plugin)
+10. Associate the contact form with the point, and define an email address between the point's data (only available in the Developer version of the plugin)
-12. Export/Import section (only available in the Developer version of the plugin)
+11. Export/Import section (only available in the Developer version of the plugin)

 == Changelog ==